lacanoid/datalink/docs/functions.md

 getlength(datalink)
 -------------------
-Return file size.
+Return file size in bytes.

 instr(datalink,text)
 --------------------
-Search for a string in file, returns offset where found.
+Search for a string in text file, returns offset where found.

 substr(datalink [,position [,length] ] )
 ----------------------------------------
+Return substring from a file.